BradleyColson/SQL_Query_Practice/README.md

 ***************************************************************************************************

-Used layoff data set with errors.
-This is the typical sql quering I used to clean the data.
-This is a code along practice with Alex the Analyst.
+# SQL Data CLeaning

+## Cleaned layoff data set

-Cleaned it up using exploration of issues and errors.
+### Cleaned it up using exploration of issues and errors.

 -- Data Cleaning Project